github-education-resources/teachers_pet/README.md

     * Group assignments: one team per line in the format `teamName username username username`
 1. Add the GitHub username of all instructors to an `instructors` file (one per line)
 1. Run `create_student_teams`
+1. Run `add_to_team` to add the other instructors to the Owners team

 ### Assignments